peterhinch/micropython-mqtt/mqtt_as/esp32_gateway/README.md

 ## 6.2 Continuous running - synchronous

 If power consumption is not a concern a node may be kept running continuously.
+If the AP is able to change the channel, communications will fail briefly before recovering.
+There is a high probability of duplicate publications from
+nodes: this seems to occur because ESPNow reports failure when the message has been successfully sent.
+The `False` value from `link.publish` causes the application to repeat the publication.

+Connectivity outages can occur, for example by a node moving out of range.
-If the AP is able to change the channel, communications will fail until `link.reconnect()` is called.
-The application should check for long periods of outage and issue `.reconnect()`.
-Outages may be detected by checking the return value of `link.publish()` or by periodically issuing `link.ping()`.
+These may be detected by checking the return value of `link.publish()` or by periodically issuing `link.ping()`.

 ## 6.3 Continuous running - asynchronous